alebedev87/console-operator/docs/alb-ingress-rosa-hcp.md

 ### Create NodePort services for the console

-The AWS Load Balancer Controller routes the traffic between cluster instances.
+The AWS Load Balancer Controller routes the traffic between cluster nodes.
-Therefore the service needs to be exposed via a port on the instance network:
+Therefore the service needs to be exposed via a port on the node network:
 ```bash
 cat <<EOF | oc apply -f -
 apiVersion: v1